History of Crystal Palace F.C.

+Following their relegation from the Premier League in 1998, Palace went into decline after suffering financial problems which saw the club go into administration twice, in 1999 and 2010.
+But they recovered and returned to the Premier League in 2013, where the club have remained ever since.
+During this period, Palace also reached another two FA Cup finals, finishing runners-up in 2016, but winning the coveted trophy at the third attempt in 2025.
+The club followed this up by winning the 2025 FA Community Shield.

 Origins and formation (1854–1905)

-Between 1852 and 1854, the glass exhibition building known as The Crystal Palace was relocated from Hyde Park and rebuilt in an area of South London next to Sydenham Hill.
-This area was renamed Crystal Palace – including the Crystal Palace Park surrounding the site where various sports facilities were built.
-The Crystal Palace Company who owned the exhibition building founded the Crystal Palace Club in 1857 to play cricket before turning their attention to football.
-It had been lobbied by existing members of the cricket club to provide a continuation of sporting activities during the winter months.
-The company formed an amateur Crystal Palace football club in 1861.
-All of the football club’s management-committee and most of its original players were previously members of the cricket club, and they shared the same pitch within the Crystal Palace Park.
+Between 1852 and 1854, the glass exhibition building known as The Crystal Palace was relocated from Hyde Park, London and rebuilt in an area of South London next to Sydenham Hill.
+This area was renamed Crystal Palace - including the Crystal Palace Park surrounding the site where various sports facilities were built.
+The Crystal Palace Cricket Club was established here in 1857 and played at the cricket ground situated inside the park, before turning their attention to football after its members had lobbied to provide a continuation of sporting activities during the winter months.
+An amateur Crystal Palace football club was formed in 1861, with a number of its first players coming from the cricket club, and they initially shared the cricket ground.
+The football club went on to become one of the original founding members of the Football Association in 1863, and competed in the first ever FA Cup competition in 1871–72, reaching the semi-finals, but were eliminated by the Royal Engineers in a replay after the first game ended goalless.
+They also played in the FA Cup over the next four seasons before disappearing from historical records after a match against Barnes F.C. on 18 December 1875.

-The amateur club became one of the original founder members of the Football Association in 1863.
-They competed in the first ever FA Cup competition in 1871–72, reaching the semi-finals, where the club were eliminated by the Royal Engineers in a replay after the first game ended goalless, and also played in the FA Cup over the next four seasons before disappearing from historical records after a match against Barnes F.C. on 18 December 1875.
-In 1895, the Football Association found a new permanent venue for the FA Cup Final at the sports stadium situated inside the Palace grounds.
-With the Crystal Palace Company also reliant on tourist activity for their income, they sought fresh attractions for the venue, and founded the London County Cricket Club of W. G. Grace before deciding to form a new professional football club to play at the stadium.
+In 1895, the Football Association found a new permanent venue for the FA Cup final at the sports stadium situated inside the Palace grounds.
+The Crystal Palace Company, who owned the Palace building, were reliant on tourist activity for their income and sought fresh attractions for the venue.
+They founded the London County Cricket Club of W. G. Grace before deciding to form a new professional football club to play at the stadium.

-The professional Crystal Palace Football Club was formed on 10 September 1905 under the chairmanship of Sydney Bourne, and were assisted by Edmund Goodman, an Aston Villa employee who was recommended to Palace by the Villa chairman, William McGregor.
+The professional Crystal Palace Football Club was formed on 10 September 1905, under the chairmanship of Sydney Bourne and were assisted by Edmund Goodman, an Aston Villa employee who was recommended to Palace by the Villa chairman, William McGregor.
 Goodman organised the business side of the club and appointed John Robson to be the team's manager.
 Robson had transformed his previous club Middlesbrough from an amateur outfit to an established Football League First Division team.
 Goodman, a former amateur player with Villa, had his playing career cut short by an injury which led to the amputation of his right leg.
-He also managed Palace from 1907 to 1925, becoming the club's longest ever serving manager in the process.
+He later went on to become Palace's longest ever serving manager.